close

 It’s not hard to do once you set your mind to it and tackle it one step at a time.
 The operative word is consistency and persistence.

-There’s no point in doing one long article every 3 months.
-That works out to having 4 new pieces of content every year.
+There’s no point in writing one long article every three months.
+That's four new pieces of content every year.

-To build a mall of content, you have to look at whole market for your products.
-How customers use them.
-What problems do they solve and how you are improving the product range feature by feature.
+To build a mall of content, you have to look at the whole market for your products, how customers use them, what problems they solve, and how you are improving the product range feature by feature.

 No customer will read all the content on your site.
 Do you read all the books in a library or even attempt to?
 But you like spending time there because it enriches you.

 The mall of content will keep visitors coming back like visitors to the mall who take a look around even if they don’t buy every time they visit.
-It also keeps them from shopping at your competitor sites because your brand remains top of mind.
+It also keeps them from shopping at your competitor sites because your brand remains at the top of their minds.

 With CMS Hub from Hubspot, that’s exactly what you can achieve.

-At BlueOshan, we have been working with HubSpot’s CMS Hub for a while and our design and development skills have grown manifold over time.
-Be it your existing installation or a new one that you are planning, our CMS consultants will be happy to support you.
+At BlueOshan, we have been working with HubSpot’s CMS Hub for a while, and our design and development skills have grown manifold over time.
+Whether you are planning an existing installation or a new one, our CMS consultants will be happy to support you.

 Venu Gopal Nair